BerlinSky/athena-template/README.md

 # Web Application Starter Kit

-### Set up the Express server based on the base-page branch
+### Set up the Express server based on the express-server-5 branch

-### Branch: express-server

 ### Design goals:
-1. Set up an Express server
+1. Set up SASS preprocessor
 2. Utilize npm start, prestart, and postsrart

 ### Steps to use the starter kit